wagerfield/parallax/README.md

 Depending on your site, the GPU might have a bit too much to do.
 You can try adding the CSS definition `will-change: transform` to the layer elements to speed things up.
 Use sparingly!

+### Gyroscope not working on Android

+Android will only allow access to the gyroscope o secure origins (that is, with `https` protocol).

+### Gyroscope not working on iOS

+Because gyroscope data had been abused to track users, it's disabled on iDevices by default and needs to be enabled by the user in the settings app. :(

 # 5. FAQ

 ### How can I use this Library with jQuery?